JuanDuran85/ejercicios_NestJS/README.md

 ## Modules

-A module is a class that is annotated with the @Module() decorator.
+- A module is a class that is annotated with the @Module() decorator.
 This decorator provides metadata that Nest uses to organize and manage the application structure efficiently.

 ## Controllers

-Controllers are responsible for handling incoming requests and sending responses back to the client.
+- Controllers are responsible for handling incoming requests and sending responses back to the client.

+## Providers

+- Providers are a core concept in Nest.
+Many of the basic Nest classes, such as services, repositories, factories, and helpers, can be treated as providers.
+The key idea behind a provider is that it can be injected as a dependency, allowing objects to form various relationships with each other.
+The responsibility of "wiring up" these objects is largely handled by the Nest runtime system.

+## Services

+- Services are a core concept in Nest.
+They are used to perform business logic and provide data to controllers.

+## Pipes

+A pipe is a class annotated with the @Injectable() decorator, which implements the PipeTransform interface.

+## Exception filters

+- Nest comes with a built-in exceptions layer which is responsible for processing all unhandled exceptions across an application.
+When an exception is not handled by your application code, it is caught by this layer, which then automatically sends an appropriate user-friendly response.

 1. Create a new project